Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_creation/guide.en-gb.md

 ### MX Plan Roundcube

-This section is dedicated to MX Plan solutions that use webmail technology **Roundcube**.
+This section is dedicated to MX Plan offers that use the **Roundcube** webmail technology.

 #### Create an email account